IBMStreams/sample.edge-app-control/README.md

 ## Additional Resources

+***Submission Time Variable Name Collisions:***

-When the same name is used for a submission time variable in different parts of the application, the variable names must be prepended by the application namespace and composite operator name.
+When the same name is used for a submission time variable in different namespaces or composites of the application, the variable names must be prepended by the application namespace and composite operator name.
 To determine what this fully qualified name looks like, you may retrieve the names of the supported variables by following the "Retrieving service variables for edge applications" topic.

 This is also useful to discover the supported variables for an image that the source code is not readily available for.